 Static vs. dynamic: Regenerative heat exchangers can either be static or dynamic.
 Static regenerators feature materials and components that stay in place while fluids flow through them.
 Dynamic regenerators have components and materials that move during heat transfer.

 Heat exchangers use either a single-phase or two-phase heat transfer mechanism.
 Single-phase heat exchangers process fluids that remain the same state of matter throughout the heat transfer process.
 Two-phase heat exchangers change either one or both liquids to a gas, or vice versa.

 Before investing in a heat exchanger for your operation, consider these factors as you plan your design:

 - Maintenance needs and costs

 Since 1985, Enerquip has been an industry leader in fabricating industrial heating and cooling equipment.
-Our technicians are standing by to help you select the right brewery heat exchanger according to your exact needs.
-If you have any questions, please contact us or request a quote.
+Our engineers are standing by to help you design the optimal shell and tube heat exchanger for your brewery needs.
+Contact us with questions or request a quote today.

 More from the Enerquip Blog